Does it make sense to pull the plug on New Zealand’s copper telephone network as fibre goes in?

 On a purely practical level, ripping out copper networks makes perfect sense for most New Zealanders — the 75 percent living in towns — who will be on a spanking new fibre-to-the-premise network by the end of 2019.

-In theory, most of the rest of the population will be using copper network for the foreseeable future.
+In theory, most of the rest of the population will be using the copper network for the foreseeable future.

 That may not be strictly true, Northpower has previously talked of extending its fibre network beyond the UFB area.
 I’ve heard enough talk from Chorus and other UFB builders about plans to go outside their government mandated areas once the UFB project completes to convince me that sooner or later fibre will displace copper just about everywhere practical.
 And there are wireless technologies for where it isn’t practical.